Quick Answers: Register a Branch of a Foreign Company in Kenya

 What is required?

-FC2, FC4 and FC6 forms, certificate of incorporation, constitution/M&A, notarised documents where required, Kenyan branch address and local representative acceptance letter.
+FC2, FC4 and FC6 forms, certificate of incorporation, copy of constitution/M&A, notarised documents where required, Kenya branch address, opening hours and local representative acceptance letter.

 What do you receive?